couchbasebrian/HighScores/README.md

 # HighScores
-An example of storing and retrieving HighScores from Couchbase
+An example of storing and retrieving High Scores from Couchbase

 This was developed using Eclipse, Java 1.8, [Couchbase Java SDK 2.0.3](http://packages.couchbase.com/clients/java/2.0.3/Couchbase-Java-Client-2.0.3.zip), and Couchbase Server 3.0.2